-GMP will also collect \$8 million per year from customers through a separate line item on bills to cover the costs of Prior Major Storms incurred prior to the inception of the Plan which have been approved for recovery by the Commission, but are not yet being collected from customers at the inception of the Plan.
+GMP will also collect \$8 million per year from customers through the Past Storm & Power Fixed Charge on bills on a surcharge percentage basis to cover the costs of Prior Major Storms incurred prior to the inception of the Plan which have been approved for recovery by the Commission, but are not yet being collected from customers at the inception of the Plan.
 The Plan therefore modifies the current regulation plan under which the Company is operating by covering already-approved major storm costs through an on-going collection allowed by this Plan, rather than requiring customers to pay multiple, higher costs through separate surcharges approved under its current plan.
 These Prior Major Storm costs currently total approximately \$24 million.
-The details of this adjustment are addressed further in Section V(B) below.

-- 11. Earnings Sharing Adjustment Mechanism.
-The Plan uses an Earning Sharing Adjustment Mechanism ("ESAM") to share actual earnings above or below the approved rate of return on equity with customers.
-The Plan provides a limited "dead band" for small changes in the earnings that do not result in any adjustment, and then a symmetrical "sharing band" of over or under earnings between GMP and its customers.
+The details of these adjustments are addressed further in Section V(B) below.
+11. Earnings Sharing Adjustment Mechanism The Plan uses an Earning Sharing Adjustment Mechanism ("ESAM") to share actual earnings above or below the approved rate of return on equity with customers.
+The Plan provides a limited "dead band" for small changes in the earnings that do not result in any adjustment, and then asymmetrical "sharing bands" of over or under earnings between GMP and its customers.
 All earnings above or below the sharing band will be refunded to or recovered from customers.
-The details of this mechanism are addressed further in Section V(D) below. - 12.
-Emerald Ash Borer Assessment & Adjustor.
-The Plan incorporates an assessment and associated adjustor to address costs related to the infestation of the invasive Emerald Ash Borer (EAB), which has recently been confirmed in Vermont.
-The EAB assessment and adjustor covers the cost of pro-active removal of ash trees in power line corridors in geographic areas that are confirmed to have EAB infestations or are at high risk of EAB infestation.
-Anticipated costs will be forecast for three years of the Plan and included in a separate line item assessment on bills, but will be subject to an adjustor to true up to actual costs incurred during the term of the Plan, based on any changes in the infestation spread rate.
-The details of this mechanism are addressed further in Section V(E) below.
+The details of this mechanism are addressed further in Section V(D) below.